marklogic/marklogic-mule-connector/CONTRIBUTING.md

 "Analyze your project" page in SonarQube to the "Run analysis" step, but this project's `pom.xml` file already has most of that configuration captured in it.
 You'll only need the token that you just generated for the following steps.

-Because the connector needs to be built with Java 8, but SonarQube requires Java 11, you must first build and test the code with Java 8 and then use Java 11 to run SonarQube.
+Because the connector needs to be built with Java 8, but SonarQube requires Java 11 or higher (starting in SonarQube 10.3, it will require Java 17 or higher), you must first build and test the code with Java 8 and then use Java 11 or higher to run SonarQube.
 Annoying, yes, but there's not yet a way around this.

-So with Java 8, run `package` to build the project, and then run the tests.
-The tests produce the output that SonarQube needs to generate its report:
+So with Java 8, run the following:

-    mvn clean package -DskipTests
+    mvn clean install
-    mvn test

 After that completes, switch to Java 11 and run the following, using the token you obtained above: